litepresence/Honest-MPA-Price-Feeds/README.md

 We are currently feeding an HONEST price hourly to 9 BitShares Market Pegged Assets:

-These are backed by the BTS core token as collateral:
+These are backed by the BTS core token as collateral, meaning you "borrow them into existence" with Bitshares:

     HONEST.CNY (CHINESE YUAN)
     HONEST.BTC (BITCOIN)